eerootsus/thor/README.md

 ## What do I think about the watch?
 ### What I like
 - Provided charger cable includes data lines
-- Screen looks rather good and touch is quite responsive, even full keyboard is usable
+- Screen looks rather good and touch is quite responsive
+- Full keybaord is totally usable!
 - WiFi hotspot works and works very well
+- Battery lasts 72h+ with light usage (few calls, few messages, short bursts of hotspotting)

 ### What I do not like
 - 4G reception is poor
 - Band is a bit stiff and sometimes irritates the skin, but waiting for some Aliexpress options

 ### What I am unsure about?
-- Battery performance - seems fine, but time will tell
 - Does it have bloatware?
 And security issues?
+- Would like to explore running processes and reduce bloat.

 Stay tuned!